Tynker-Computer-Vision/TNK-M9-PRO-C69-SAS-BP/SA2/tutorial.md

-Detect Hand and Fingers
+Detect Hands
 =======================

-In this activity, you will learn to detect the hand and the fingers shown in the video feed .
+In this activity, you will learn to detect the hands shown in the video feed using: